Spanish Floor Clauses

-However, the insertion of the floor clause into the mortgage agreement means that mortgage holders do not fully benefit from the fall in EURIBOR as there will be a minimum rate of interest payable on the mortgage (also known as a "suelo".
-The level of the floor will depend in the bank providing the mortgage and when the mortgage was taken out, but it is typical see floors of 3- 4%.
+However, the insertion of the floor clause into the mortgage agreement means that mortgage holders do not fully benefit from the fall in EURIBOR as there will be a minimum rate of interest payable on the mortgage (also known as a "suelo").
+The level of the floor will depend on the bank providing the mortgage and when the mortgage was taken out, but it is typical to see floors of 3- 4%.

-This clause has been deemed by both the Spanish and European courts to be illegal, and unfair and constitute ‘abusive’ practice.
+This clause has been deemed by both the Spanish and European courts to be illegal, unfair and constituting ‘abusive’ practice.

 It is estimated that there are more than 3.5 million mortgages affected.

 The main banks affected are Banco Popular, Unicaja and Banco de Sabadell.

 Courts rule against floor clauses

 Spanish Supreme Court Resolution on 9 May 2013

-The Supreme Court ruled Floor Clauses were null and void as abusive, among other reasons due to their lack of transparency.
+The Supreme Court ruled Floor Clauses were null and void and abusive, among other reasons, due to their lack of transparency.
 It is understood that there has been transparency if the information was clear and the client had the ability to understand its contents and consequences.

-The judgment contained an injunction that obligated to withdrawal floor clauses from some mortgages loan agreements and pay a redress to the clients for the overpaid amounts only from the date of the sentence.
-The main banks affected for this sentences were BBVA (400,000 mortgages), Novagalicia Banco (90,000 mortgages) and CajaMar (100,000).
+The judgment contained an injunction that obligated the withdrawal of floor clauses from some mortgage loan agreements and the payment of redress to the clients for the overpaid amounts only from the date of the sentence.
+The main banks affected by this sentence were BBVA (400,000 mortgages), Novagalicia Banco (90,000 mortgages) and CajaMar (100,000).

 This sentence set down case law for future claims.
 However, it opened a long legal battle to get a full refund for the overpaid amounts since the outset of the mortgage loan.
 That is because the limitation of the retroactivity to the sentence's date redress goes against the Spanish Civil Code.